 Deputy Secretary of Labor Christopher P. Lu

-Christopher P. Lu was sworn in as the Deputy Secretary of the U.S. Department of Labor on April 4, 2014.
+Chris Lu was sworn in as the Deputy Secretary of the Department of Labor on April 4, 2014, after being confirmed unanimously by the U.S. Senate.
 He serves as the chief operating officer of a 17,000-employee organization that works to create greater opportunities for all Americans.

-Previously, Lu served from 2009 to 2013 as the White House Cabinet Secretary and Assistant to the President.
+During his career in public service, Lu has worked in all three branches of the federal government.
+From 2009 to 2013, Lu served as the White House Cabinet Secretary and Assistant to the President.
 In this role, he was President Obama's primary liaison to the federal departments and agencies, helping to coordinate policy and communications strategy.